Chris Carmack Jumps From 'Nashville' To 'Grey's Anatomy,' Playing 'Ortho God'

 While Carmack has had roles in numerous TV shows and big screen movies, after Nashville the former model is most known for playing Luke Ward on the very first season of The O.C. from 2003 to 2004.

-In the premiere episode of the Fox series, his character was the one to say the iconic line “Welcome to the O.C., b*tch!”
+In the premiere episode of the Fox series, his character was the one to say the iconic line, “Welcome to the O.C., b*tch!”

 He has two theater credits — in 2006, he starred in the off-Broadway play Entertaining Mr. Sloan, which also featured Alec Baldwin, and debuted later that same year on the London stage in Tennessee Williams’ Summer and Smoke, acting opposite Rosamund Pike.